flutter/website/src/docs/cookbook/animation/opacity-animation.md

 ## 4. Fade the box in and out

-You've got a green box on screen.
-You've got a button to toggle the visibility to `true` or `false`.
-So how to fade the box in and out?
+You have a green box on screen and a button to toggle the visibility to `true` or `false`.
+How to fade the box in and out?
 With an [`AnimatedOpacity`][] widget.

 The `AnimatedOpacity` widget requires three arguments: